Advocates Survey 2018

 - When asked what would help them to use data and evidence more effectively to promote gender equality, 70% of the advocates surveyed agree that they need greater knowledge of existing data and where to find them.

-Explore more data findings on the Gender Advocates Data Hub and in our Global Report 2018.
+Explore more data findings on the Gender Advocates Data Hub and in our 2018 Global Report.

 Visualizing equality with Tableau Public and the Makeover Monday community